 There's nothing to keep you from spending money even if your balance is zero.
 You have a line of credit for 500 000 US$ at the bank, but you're going to have to pay some heavy interest on this borrowed money.

 If you run up debts amounting to 500 000 US$ you'll be given a bankruptcy warning.
 If you do not return your balance to within the 500 000 US$ debt limit within two weeks of your bankruptcy warning, you will be forced to leave the Hattrick series system!
-Note that if a team has players for sale with enough bids to reach the "safe zone", then the team will not go bankrupt.
+Note that if a team has players for sale whose current bids are enough to reach the "safe zone", the team will not go bankrupt.